Cantlay leads from Rahm at Tour finale

 Masters champion Hideki Matsuyama props up the leaderboard on six over par after shooting a 77.

-The final tournament in the Fedex Cup series is limited to the top 30 players after a whittling down process in the previous three events and each player was given a starting score dependant on where they sit in the rankings from 10 under for the leader, down to level par.
+The final tournament in the Fedex Cup series is limited to the top 30 players after a whittling down process in the previous two events - the Northern Trust and BMW Championship - and each player was given a starting score dependant on where they sit in the rankings from 10 under for the leader, down to level par.

 - Back to Life: How do you start again when everyone remembers your past?